-[Update: Launched in India] Google Maps tests a new alert for when your taxi goes off route
+[Update 2: Limited Global Rollout] Google Maps tests a new alert for when your taxi goes off route

 Getting driving directions from Google Maps is one of its most vital and useful features.
 To make navigation more effective for the drivers, Google recently added a speedometer in Google Maps to alert you when you may be driving at a higher speed than the set limit for the road or when there might be a speed camera.
 Now, Google Maps is getting another feature which will help you stay safe while riding a taxi by alerting you every time your ride gets off the route.

 These new off-route alerts in Google Maps will send an alert to your phone every time you get sidetracked from the intended course by 500 meters.
 Besides ensuring your safety, the feature should also help you avoid being tricked by a cab driver while traveling to an unfamiliar part of the city.
 As expected, your route won’t get rerouted automatically (as it would otherwise) when you’re hitting on the wrong road.
 Of course, apart from when you’re riding a cab, the feature should also be of use if you’re driving yourself.

 The off-route feature in Google Maps was spotted by our Senior Editor Aamir Siddiqui and it currently seems to be available only in India.
 We have not come across any other reports about the feature being live at other locations but if you have it outside India, we’d love to know about it.

 Last week, Google added the functionality to track delays in public transport and view auto-rickshaw fares for Google Maps users in India.
 This is among the several India-first initiatives that Google has taken eyeing the massive opportunities in the country.
 In the West, Google recently began asking users about the amount of rush in their public transport rides.